Activation-specific platelet inhibitors

 (project of advancecor)

-Additionally, marker-labelled GPVI-Fc is being used to detect instable plaques in patients with vascular disease in an innovative imaging method (PET-NMR) which is investigated in a clinical study at the University of Tübingen.
+Additionally, marker-labelled GPVI-Fc was used to detect instable plaques in patients with vascular disease in an innovative imaging method (PET-NMR) in a clinical study at the University of Tübingen.

-Moreover, the Munich Heart Alliance of the German Centre for Cardiovascular Research (DZHK) has performed the investigator-initiated ISAR-PLASTER trial on Revacept in coronary heart disease (NCT 03312855; EudraCT 2015-000686-32).
-The study protocol has recently been published (Schüpke et al., 2019).
+Moreover, the Munich Heart Alliance of the German Centre for Cardiovascular Research (DZHK) performed the investigator-initiated ISAR-PLASTER trial on Revacept in coronary heart disease (NCT 03312855; EudraCT 2015-000686-32).
+The study protocol was published (Schüpke et al., 2019).
 The teams of Prof. Adnan Kastrati, German Heart Center, Munich and of Prof. Steffen Massberg, Großhadern Clinic of the Ludwig-Maximilian University, and further large clinical entities, who cooperate within the DZHK, showed pharmacodynamic proof of efficacy in the blood of the patients in aggregation measurements: on top of maximum conventional therapy, Revacept inhibited platelet aggregation specifically.
 However, the primary endpoint of death or myocardial injury was not reached, possibly because technical problems during stenting such as side branch occlusion cannot be addressed by the local effect of Revacept.
 The study was published in JAMA Cardiology (Mayer et al., JAMA Cardiol.
 2021;6(7):753-761; doi:10.1001/jamacardio.2021.0475).

 - Massberg S, Konrad I, Bültmann A, Schulz C, Münch G, Peluso M, Lorenz M, Schneider S, Besta F, Müller I, Hu B, Langer H, Kremmer E, Rudelius M, Heinzmann U, Ungerer M, Gawaz M. Soluble glycoprotein VI dimer inhibits platelet adhesion and aggregation to the injured vessel wall in vivo.
 FASEB J. 2004;18(2):397-9